-Digital has been the main transaction processing channel for customers in December 2021, 88% of all comparable financial transactions were performed through Doha Bank's digital and self-service channels and in line with the bank's digital strategy; aimed towards providing better e-banking solutions, Doha Bank will continue investing in digital and adding new services for individuals and corporate customers.
+Digital has been the main transaction processing channel for customers.
+During 2022, 90% of all Retail customers comparable financial transactions are performed through Doha Bank's digital and self-service channels and in line with the bank's digital strategy; aimed towards providing better e-banking solutions, Doha Bank will continue investing in digital and adding new services for individuals and corporate customers.

 The merchant acquiring business targets potential merchants with higher profits, big ticket size of purchases or where frequency of transactions is higher.
-The unit is planning to introduce Smart POS to be the pioneer in the market to enable most of the alternative payment solutions like NFC, Contactless, QR code, facial recognition, ECR integration and others.
 Majority of P.O.S machines deployed in the market are contactless enabled.
-Currently, the bank has 3,598 merchants as of December 2021.
-The unit continues to maintain a healthy relationship with existing clients as well as those who have corporate relationships with the bank.
+Currently, the bank has 3,845 merchants as of 31 December 2022.
+The unit continues to maintain a healthy relationship with existing clients as well as those who have corporate relationship with the bank.

-The bank's credit card acquisition strategy is to acquire high income customers including cross selling to Al Riyada & Private banking customers, introduction of segment specific value-added cards, welcome offers of iPhone & shopping vouchers.
+The bank's credit card acquisition strategy is to acquire high income customers including cross selling to Al Riyada & private banking customers, introduction of segment specific value-added cards, guaranteed bonus airmiles and shopping vouchers to name a few.
+Apart from the standard offering, the bank tied up with Qatar Airways and LULU to offer co-branded cards with value added features.